zumasys/docs/site/rover/release-notes/web/1-0-32/README.md

 <PageHeader />

-These releases notes are pre-release and will be updated with final revisions when Version 1.0.32 is released to production.

 These are the release notes for version 1.0.32 (4/26/2024) of the Rover Web application and can be made available to customers running _Rover ERP_, _IMACS_ and other non-Zumasys owned systems.
 Contact your _Client Success Manager_, [Sales](mailto:sales@zumasys.com?subject=Rover%20Web%20v1.0.32) or [Support](mailto:help@zumasys.com?subject=Rover%20Web%20v1.0.32) today!

 ## New Features